The Copper Coast UNESCO Global Geopark

 - View as map

-The Copper Coast European Geopark extends along the County Waterford coastline for 25kms and is named after the 19th century copper mines that lie at the heart of this spectacular stretch of cliffs.
+The Waterford Copper Coast is now a UNESCO Global Geopark, one of three in Ireland, it extends along the County Waterford coastline for 25kms and is named after the 19th century copper mines that lie at the heart of this spectacular stretch of cliffs

 The Copper Coast UNESCO Global Geopark and Visitor Centre is located on the South East coast of Ireland, between Tramore and Dungarvan in County Waterford.
 It extends between Fenor in the east to Stradbally in the west and up to Dunhill in the north.
 The area was declared a European Geopark in 2001.
 In 2015 Waterford's The Copper Coast Geopark, has become a UNESCO Global Geopark.

 The Copper Coast gets its name from the 19th Century copper mines that lie at its heart.
 It comprises some 25 kilometres of spectacular coastline consisting of scalloped beaches and coves buttressed and enclosed by rocky headlands.
 Oceans, volcanoes, deserts and ice sheets all combined to create the rocks, which provide the physical foundation of the natural and cultural landscapes of the Copper Coast.